peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-With `Function.bind` you can create a new function from `add` that already has the first argument applied.
-This technique is called [partial application](https://en.wikipedia.org/wiki/Partial_application) and is used often in functional programming.
+With `Function.bind` you can create a new function based on `add` that has the first argument `a` applied.
+The new function takes just one argument `b`.
+This technique is called [partial application](https://en.wikipedia.org/wiki/Partial_application).

 ```js
 const add = (a, b) => a + b